saginiclaudia/Loan-Default-Prediction/README.md

 * Continuously monitor model performance and retrain with new data to maintain accuracy.
 * Address ethical considerations in the deployment of machine learning models in loan approval processes.

-## Additional Information
-* Code Repository
-* References for any external resources used in the project.
-* Documentation on the chosen machine learning algorithms and their implementation.

 ## Can Machine Learning Predict Loan Defaults?